Last summer, I enjoyed a wonderful holiday in Singapore and the Indonesian islands of Java & Bali. You can read my reviews here:

 - Review: Singapore Airlines A380 Business Class Singapore to London

-Singapore Airlines (SQ) – often regarded as one of the world’s best carriers, no matter the class you are flying in – took its stellar reputation to new heights last autumn when it introduced a new First Class cabin on its Airbus A380 aircraft.
+Singapore Airlines – often regarded as one of the world’s best carriers, no matter the class you are flying in – took its stellar reputation to new heights last autumn when it introduced a new First Class cabin on its Airbus A380 aircraft.
 I was extremely lucky to try out this new product during my recent journey onboard a one-month old A380 from London’s Heathrow Airport (LHR) to Singapore’s Changi Airport (SIN).
 Even though my expectations were sky-high, flying in this “hotel room above the clouds” completely blew me off my feet.
 Currently, the new product is installed on SQ’s newly delivered A380 aircraft (flying selected routes to London, Zürich, Sydney and Hong Kong).
-Retrofit work will also take place on 14 existing aircraft, to ensure product consistency across the airline’s entire A380 fleet by 2020.
+Retrofit work will also take place on 14 existing aircraft, to ensure product consistency across the airline’s entire A380 fleet.

-SQ features in my top 10 lists of the best airlines for longhaul Business Class, the best airlines for longhaul First Class, the most luxurious A380 First Class products, the world’s best airlines for in-flight meals, and the best First Class amenity kits.
+Singapore Airlines features in my top 10 lists of the best airlines for longhaul Business Class, the best airlines for longhaul First Class, the most luxurious A380 First Class products, the world’s best airlines for in-flight meals, and the best First Class amenity kits.

 - Trip: London (LHR) to Singapore (SIN)